 The "lost decade" of the 1990s in Japan was marked by successive stimuli and financial interventions.
 But most of these were too little, too late.
-39 Taken alone, the Japanese experience would not conclusively suggest a lesson.
+41 Taken alone, the Japanese experience would not conclusively suggest a lesson.
 But across the other crisis Asian economies, strong actions taken initially were associated with a more rapid and stronger recovery, and almost certainly smaller losses.

 The South Korean response was the strongest, and the trough was reached by mid-2008.
-The reduction in leverage, the removal of toxic assets, and other measures were sufficient enough that recovery started within six months and was strong.
+The reduction in leverage, the removal of toxic assets, and other measures recounted above were sufficient so that recovery started within six months and was strong.

 For each of the other Asian countries, the response was slower and weaker, and the upturn was later and less rapid.
-Indonesia, with the weakest and slowest response in large part because of political upheaval, took the longest time for recovery to resume.
+Indonesia, with the weakest